-What is Progressive Retinal Atrophy?
+What Is Progressive Retinal Atrophy?

-Signs of Progressive Retinal Atrophy in Dogs
+Symptoms of Progressive Retinal Atrophy in Dogs

 Causes of Progressive Retinal Atrophy

-Gene therapy may offer dogs with PRA a cure by introducing a normal copy of the CNGB1 gene, according to Michigan State University, but this is not a widely available therapy or cure.
-Thankfully this is not a painful disease, so helping a pet navigate its new environment as it loses its vision is your best course of action if gene therapy is not an option.
-The layout of furniture should not change in a dog's home, and extra care should be taken when walking a blind dog outdoors (or in a new environment) to ensure it does not run into objects.
+Eventually, a dog with PRA will go blind.
+This is not a painful disease, so helping a pet navigate its environment as it loses its vision is your best course of action if gene therapy is not an option.
+The layout of furniture should not change in a blind dog's home, and extra care should be taken when walking a blind dog outdoors (or in a new environment) to ensure it does not run into objects.
 You may also want to get your dog a supportive aid called a halo for further protection in its environment.